topkecleon/otouto/README.md

 Some plugins are not enabled by default.
 If you wish to enable them, add their names (sans file extension) to the `plugins` table in the configuration file.

 When you are ready to start the bot, run the `launch.sh` script.
 This script will automatically restart the bot five seconds after being stopped.
-If this behavior is undesired, start the bot manually with `lua5.3 main.lua`.
+If this behavior is undesired, start the bot manually with `lua main.lua`.

 To stop the bot, send "/halt" through Telegram.
 You can exit with Ctrl-C (or two Ctrl-C if using `launch.sh`), but this is not recommended as it risks data loss.